eventbrite/eventbrite-sdk-python/README.rst

 License
 -------

-The library is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+The library is available as Open Source under the terms of the `Apache License, Version 2.0 <http://www.apache.org/licenses/LICENSE-2.0>`_.